Oven logo

 Windows

-When you can't use a binary distribution, you need to install Visual Studio or Windows SDK on Windows.
-Without extension, using pure Python implementation on CPython runs slowly.
+If you can't use a binary distribution, you need to install Visual Studio or the Windows SDK on Windows.
+Without the extension, the pure Python implementation on CPython runs slowly.

 How to use